 404.2 Where required.

-1. Group A, other than Group A occupancies used exclusively for purposes of religious worship that have an occupant load less than 2,000.
+An approved fire safety and evacuation plan shall be prepared and maintained for the following occupancies and buildings.1.
+Group A, other than Group A occupancies used exclusively for purposes of religious worship that have an occupant load less than 2,000.
 (Assembly)

 2. Group B buildings having an occupant load of 500 or more persons or more than 100 persons above or below the lowest level of exit discharge.
 (Business)